-The planned launch of the James Webb Space Telescope (JWST) in 2018 will herald a new era of exoplanet spectroscopy.
+The planned launch of the James Webb Space Telescope in 2018 will herald a new era of exoplanet spectroscopy.
 JWST will be the first telescope sensitive enough to potentially characterize terrestrial planets from their transmission spectra.
-In this work, we explore the possibility that terrestrial planets with Venus-type and Earth-type atmospheres could be distinguished from each other using spectra obtained by JWST.
-If we find a terrestrial planet close to the liquid water habitable zone of an M5 star within a distance of 10 parsec, it would be possible to detect atmospheric ozone if present in large enough quantities, which would enable an oxygen-rich atmosphere to be identified.
+In this work, we explore the possibility that terrestrial planets with Venus-type and Earthtype atmospheres could be distinguished from each other using spectra obtained by JWST.
+If we find a terrestrial planet close to the liquid water habitable zone of an M5 star within a distance of 10 parsecs, it would be possible to detect atmospheric ozone if present in large enough quantities, which would enable an oxygen-rich atmosphere to be identified.
 However, the cloudiness of a Venus-type atmosphere would inhibit our ability to draw firm conclusions about the atmospheric composition, making any result ambiguous.
-Observing small, temperate planets with JWST requires significant investment of resources, with single targets requiring of the order of 100 transits to achieve sufficient signal to noise.
+Observing small, temperate planets with JWST requires significant investment of resources, with single targets requiring of order 100 transits to achieve sufficient signal to noise.
 The possibility of detecting a crucial feature such as the ozone signature would need to be carefully weighed against the likelihood of clouds obscuring gas absorption in the spectrum.

-Key words: radiative transfer - methods: data analysis - planets and satellites: atmospheres.
+Key words: Methods: data analysis - planets and satellites: atmospheres - radiative transfer

-1 INTRODUCTION
+INTRODUCTION